Battlefield 6 soldier with red background

 The headline is true, but it's not the whole story.
 Steam numbers don't capture console players or EA App users.
 Maybe Battlefield 6's total playerbase is healthier than it looks.
 But even if that's true, losing 80% of your Steam audience in three months is a warning sign.

-This isn't about one game being good and another being bad.
-It's about recognizing what players actually want in 2025: games that work, respect their time, and don't feel like a second job.
-ARC Raiders understood that.
-Battlefield 6 didn't.
+This isn't about declaring winners and losers.
+It's about what 2025 players actually value: games that work on launch, respect their time, and don't treat them like content-generating machines.
+ARC Raiders got that memo.
+Battlefield 6 was still drafting it.

 SOURCES